BLCM/bl3mods/Apocalyptech/qol/quick_changes_everywhere/README.md

 didn't already have one.
 Many thanks to CZ47 for the Slaughters and Trials / Proving Grounds locations!

-**NOTE:** This mod requires either B3HM v1.0.2 (which, as of August 29th, 2022, has not been released yet), or apple1417's OpenHotfixLoader.
+**NOTE:** This mod requires either B3HM v1.0.2 (which, as of October 2nd, 2022, has not been released yet), or apple1417's OpenHotfixLoader.
 This mod will *not* with with B3HM v1.0.1 or lower!

 The Quick Change placements should in general be pretty obvious, and